intrepidmath/.github/profile/README.md

 About IntrepidMaths:

-IntrepidMaths is a software company and summer mathematics competition team based in New Jersey and California.
+IntrepidMaths is a software team and summer mathematics competition team based in New Jersey and California.
 We explore the deep-ends and the light sides of mathematics, while using our discoveries and passion to write quality software, which is uploaded on GitHub and other hosting services for free.
-We are all volunteers, and the only thing that keeps us motivated is true passion and interest in math and coding.
+We are all students, motivated by true passion and interest in math and coding.
 IntrepidMaths is a proud IntrepidBird Organization affliate.

 -----------------------